+Issue 13: Making sure students from all backgrounds succeed in reaching their goals and improving their families and communities, eliminating equity gaps49.
 Very recently, the CCCCO has outlined bold goals to improve student outcomes, including closing achievement gaps, increasing degree and certificate attainment and transfers to four-year institutions, reducing excess unit accumulation by students, and securing gainful employment.
 As highlighted on their Vision for Success site, the Chancellor's Office is guided by the core belief that colleges should simplify paths to educational goals and help students stay on those paths until completion.
 As such, in 2019, the statewide Chancellor's office required that all colleges set local Vision Goals in an attempt to improve student outcomes.
-Although the Vision for Success goals are formulated differently than the goals in this document, the Office of Equity felt it was important to highlight and incorporate them as part of our overall equity plan, to align college efforts with statewide mandates.
+Although the Vision for Success goals are formulated differently than the goals in this document, the Office of Equity felt it was important to highlight and incorporate them as part of our overall Strategic Equity Plan.
 Below are the Vision for Success goals that Foothill College set to reach for all students by 2021-2022, with subset equity goals in areas that identified disproportionate impact.